michelemancusi/LQVAE-separation/README.md

 - In order to evaluate the pre-trained checkpoints, run `bayesian_test.py` after you have put the full `Slakh` drums and bass validation split inside `data/bass/validation` and `data/drums/validation`.

+# Future work

+- [ ] cleaner code
+- [ ] training of upsamplers for increasing the quality of the separations
+- [ ] better rejection sampling method (maybe use verifiers as in https://arxiv.org/abs/2110.14168 or ?)

 # Citations
 If you find the code useful for your research, please consider citing